The Fourteenth Amendment, § 1

 When an unwed father demonstrates a full commitment to the responsibilities of parenthood, due process entitles him to substantial protection of his liberty interest to parent.
 This father, not fitting the mold of any archaic gender stereotype, has demonstrated that commitment tenaciously.
 However, despite a distinct showing of the statute being satisfied and his having an established bond with his child, his parental rights were wrongfully terminated on March 8, 2019.

-The last time that this father saw his daughter, she cried out for him as he had to reluctantly walk away.
+The last time that he saw his daughter, she cried out for him as he had to reluctantly walk away.
 She should have been in his custody only a few days later.

 CHRONOLOGY: